The Elder Scrolls V: Skyrim: Critical reception

 Reviewers welcomed the ability to dual-wield weapons and magic.
 An editor for PC PowerPlay felt that the dual-wielding ability "transforms the tactical scope of each combat encounter".
 Shibley noted that the dual-wielding option gave the player more freedom to experiment with combat, writing that, "the ability to apply a spell to each hand ... generates huge potential for getting creative with your spell combinations".
 However, reviewers were critical of the melee combat, feeling that it had not been improved upon as much as other areas in the game.
 Justin McElroy of Joystiq felt that "what should be thrilling fights in Skyrim are often weighed down by the same clunky melee system Oblivion suffered from".
 Onyett described the melee combat as "flat" and "floaty", and that "many times it feels like you're slicing air instead of a mythical creature's flesh".
 Francis agreed with this sentiment, stating that, "too much of the time, you wave your weapon around and enemies barely react to the hits".

 The game received minor criticism in several other areas.
 The quality of the main quest divided some reviewers.
 While Reiner praised the main quest as "superbly penned" and "Bethesda's best effort to date", Butts and Francis criticized the fact that the story was delivered primarily through conversations and quest journals, rather than through the player's own interactions.
 While the dragon battles were well-received, some reviewers observed flaws in the AI for dragons.
 Onyett pointed out their "predictable attack patterns", which Francis agreed with, claiming that "fighting them never changes much: you can just ignore them until they land, then shoot them from a distance when they do".
 Reiner felt that, due to the repetitiveness of their attack patterns, the dragons were not challenging enough for low-level players.
 Edge pointed out a curve in difficulty for players who favored archery and magic, as dragons were difficult to attack while airborne.
 Many reviewers noted glitches while playing Skyrim, some game-breaking.
 Nick Cowen of The Guardian pointed out that the game's glitches were a trade-off for its ambitious scope, and that he had experienced glitches that forced him to reload earlier saves.
-Edge began their review by criticizing the lack of polish, while still acknowledging many areas in the game which made up for it.
+Edge began their review by criticizing the lack of polish, while still acknowledging many areas in the game that made up for it.